Home Network

 Printers can be connected

 To use a printer on your home network and print to it from all your local computers (1 or 2 above), it needs a print server.
-I have a Brother HL-4150CDN printer, and the "N" means it has a built-in print server and can be connected to a network.
+My Brother printers have model numbers ending in "N", which means they have a built-in print server and can be connected to a network.
+(Some network printers have WiFi networking, others have Ethernet networking, some have both.
+Make sure you buy what you need: by mistake I once bought a printer without Ethernet for a family member.)

-If you check into a hotel, they give you the network name of their router and instructions on logging in.
+When you check into a hotel, they give you the SSID of their router and instructions on logging in.
 Some cities provide "municipal wifi" to residents.
-Some phone and cable companies have routers in their area shared among their customers.
-These shared routers are great for occasional use, but can slow down if a lot of people try to use them.
+Some phone and cable companies have routers in their area shared among their customers, e.g. "Xfinitywifi".
+Shared routers are convenient for occasional use, but can slow down if a lot of people try to use them.

 Once your router is set up, you can connect multiple computers, phones, and tablets to the network.
 To connect a Mac, do this: